rvarago/absent/README.md

 make conan-package
 ```

-This will build the package _absent_, run a test package, and then install it in the local Conan cache.
+This will build the package _absent_, run the test package, and then install it in the local Conan cache.